juaandominguez/LLMs-for-relevance-assessment/README.md

         bun install
         ```
     * Set up **environment variables**:
         Create a `.env` file in the `assessment-app` directory.
-Here's an example of what it might contain:
+Here's an example of what it should contain:
         ```
         # PostgreSQL Database URL
         POSTGRES_URL="postgresql://user:password@host:port/database"